Monday 1 March 2021

 The result was a masterpiece that combined the excitement of Laser Squad with a complex strategic element whereby the player had to research alien technologies while keeping XCOM's defence bases stocked with fresh troops and presumably sandwiches and drinks etc.

 The official sequel was XCOM: Apocalypse, an overcomplicated mess that combined the tactical wargaming aspect with bits of Sim City and a factional warfare system.
-Apocalypse was followed by a couple of sequels that added space combat and third-person shooting, in that order, but no-one likes to talk about them nowadays.
+Apocalypse was followed by XCOM-in-name-only games that added space combat and third-person shooting, in that order, but no-one likes to talk about them nowadays.
 I haven't played them.

 The PlayStation 3 version of XCOM: Enemy Unknown